GFD I (SIO 212a), Winter 2018

 - 2/14: guest lecture, Ian Eisenman

-- 3/7: (Jen out of town need to re-schedule for a Friday)
+- 3/7: NO CLASS(Jen out of town need to re-schedule for a Friday)

 Office hours: students are welcome to stop by anytime (OAR/Keck 260), but it can be useful to call ahead to make sure I'm there.
 Or make an appointment.